A look at the July 1993 issue of British Commodore 64 magazine, Commodore Format.

 ON THE POWER PACK

 Four games and a sprite tutorial (sounds like a good film – Ed) this month!
 Shellshock is a Commando clone originally intended for budget commercial release by Beyond Belief but sold to CF as the business collapsed; there are four levels and a back-story but you know the score: shoot everything!
 Then there’s Arac, an arcade adventure a bit like Dizzy dating back to 1986.
-Invision is a weird pinball sim’ in which you can’t quite see all the obstacles, and Corya‘s third installment completes CF‘s serialised text adventure.
+Invision is a weird pinball sim’ in which you can’t quite see all the obstacles, and Corya‘s third instalment completes CF‘s serialised text adventure.
 Oh, and the sprite tutorial stuff?
 It ties in with the Do The Sprite Thing feature by Bones (who, at the risk of ending on a downer, has since passed away).